Artist in Residence @ V2 – Lab for the unstable Media, RotterdamSept – Dec’22

 My practise is based on exchange, sitting between artistic production, collaboration, curation and art education.
 My works finalise mainly in form of performances, installations, videos, text, workshops, and audio works.

-I live in Basel as a freelance artist, teach and lecture, not only to earn an income, have studied in Basel and Brussels (MA Fine Arts), and Zurich and Budapest (BA Art Education).
+I live in Basel as a freelance artist, teach and lecture, have studied in Basel and Brussels (MA Fine Arts), and Zurich and Budapest (BA Art Education).

 2015 MA Fine Arts, FHNW, Institut Kunst, Basel